There are 1.2 million people with six-figures of student loan debt and 520,000 who owe more than $200,000. I was in that second group.

 Where are those high paying law jobs?

 I applied to something like 50 jobs with the federal government.
 Each time I wrote a custom cover letter and targeted resume.
-I applied for law positions, economics positions, paralegal positions, research positions, literally anything that I met the requirements.
-Eventually I thought my luck was starting to turn when I received an email about a job with the Treasury department.
+I applied for law positions, economics positions, paralegal positions, research positions, literally any role where I met the requirements.
+I thought my luck was starting to turn when I received an email about a job with the Treasury department.

 They were looking for someone with my exact background - economics undergrad with a law degree.
-I went through several interviews and wrote hand written letters to the interviewers after each round.
-One day I received a promising update from the hiring manager.
-He reached out to tell me I was the final candidate.
+I went through several interviews and wrote hand written follow-up letters to the interviewers after each round.
+Days later, the hiring manager reached out to tell me I was the final candidate.
 They said they’d be in touch within a few weeks.
 It's been 8 years now, and I still haven't heard back.

 August came.
 The bar exam was behind me.
 There were no jobs in Charleston, so Brittany and I considered moving.
 She'd been working at a non-profit and off-handedly mentioned this to her manager, who then used this as grounds to delay her annual pay raise which we desperately needed.

 I drove to Columbia and met with attorneys.
-Then I lined up meetings in Greenville and drove through from meeting to meeting across the upstate.
+Then I lined up meetings in Greenville and drove from firm to firm across the upstate.
 I talked to a judge, a county solicitor, and a number of private practices – I was buying lunch for anyone who would talk to me and trying my best not to come across as desperate.
-Eventually it became pretty clear that no one had the budget to hire me nor did anyone know of job openings for a new graduate.
+No one had the budget or willingness to take a risk on a new grad.
+I was running out of money and had to find something soon, so I lowered my standards.

-Next I started interviewing for document review jobs.
-On a scale of desirable legal employment, these doc review gigs are at the very bottom.
-They are temporary and only pay $20-$30/hr.
-I learned that there was a "coveted" $30/hr contract gig in Charlotte, so I scheduled an interview and made the drive.
+On a scale of desirable legal employment, doc review gigs are at the very bottom.
+There are no benefits, they're low paying, and they can be cancelled at a moment's notice.
+I learned about a "coveted" $30 per hour contract gig in Charlotte, so I scheduled an interview and made the drive.
 The meeting was on an abandoned floor of a downtown high rise and lasted about 5 minutes.
 They were basically just checking to see if I had a pulse and weren't able to give me any sort of timeline or assurance that contract openings would even become available.
-I called my wife on the way home and fought to keep a positive tone as I choked back tears.
-In that moment I felt utterly hopeless.
+I fought back tears as I called my wife on the way home and tried to keep a positive tone, but in that moment I felt utterly hopeless.

 This is when things really started to turn around.
 Maybe it was the change in scenery and forcing myself to think about something other than law, but I realized I’d lost all interest in pursuing a traditional legal job.
 I was so sick of the bureaucracy and felt jilted by the system.
 I’d done all the things that you’re supposed to do, and the system hadn’t rewarded me.

-An idea slowly began to form.
-What if I created my own job.
-That’s what I would do.
-I already had a business idea.
-I just needed a designer and a coder.
-I was broke but naive enough to try contacting a few people to see if they'd work in exchange for equity.
-Looking back, it's no surprise people don't want to work for free when you're an unproven founder with just an idea.
+What if I created my own job?
+I knew I had valuable skills and could do anything I set my mind to, and if others couldn't see that, I would find a way to earn an income from that value myself.
+I had a business idea, but I needed a designer and a coder.
+I was beyond broke but naive enough at the startup game to try contacting a few people to see if they'd work in exchange for equity.
+No one wanted to work for free on an inexperienced founder's idea.

 I realized I'd have to start this by myself, which meant I'd need to learn to code... at least enough to get started.
-We couldn't afford internet so after my shifts I'd park outside of Starbucks or go to the public library to use free wifi.
+We couldn't afford internet so I had to get creative finding public wifi.
+After my shifts I'd park outside of Starbucks or go to the public library to use free wifi.
 I used every idle moment to absorb as much as I could.
-I'd stuff my laptop under the driver seat of the shuttle and in between pickups, used my cellphone's hotspot to get internet and continue coding.
+I'd stuff my laptop under the driver seat of the shuttle and in between pickups, I'd continue coding.

 Around the same time, I remember being at an event for my wife’s work and running into an older woman who shared an office suite with my old law firm.
 She asked me what firm I was with now, and I explained that I was a web developer now.
 Her mouth dropped and she said something like, "your parents must be so disappointed."
-At the time this comment cut pretty deep.
-I was self conscious and struggling with imposter syndrome.
+This comment cut pretty deep at the time, because I was still self conscious and trying to rationalize my decision to leave law for a career in tech.
 I'd love to see her again and catch her up on 2020 Nick and what's transpired since leaving law to become a lowly web developer.

 I started writing this to explain how I got into a $250,000 hole with my student loans.
 By the time I landed that full time job in 2013, my loans had ballooned to nearly $200,000.
 I was enrolled in the PAYE (pay as you earn) program which sounded great at the time, but I had no idea it would mean negative amortizing loans.
 I had my head in the sand and was just wishing the giant mountain of debt would go away if I was a good boy and made my payments each month.